yiliansource/party-js/site/docs/quick-start.md

 It's as simple as that!
 The `element` function takes in the HTML element that should be used to spawn the particles, and takes care of everything else!

 :::note
-For a complete list of functions, head over to the [documentation](/docs/functions)!
+For a complete list of particle-emitting functions, head over to the [documentation](emitting-particles)!
 :::

 ## Configuring effects